Find funding for your school garden! National and regional opportunities abound.

 Project Learning Tree Project Learning Tree offers the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
 Applicants must have attended a Project Learning Tree workshop.
-Applications will open again later 2018.
+Applications are due September 30th, 2018.

 Gro100 This grant funds the establishment and expansion of gardens designed with pollinators, food access, and public green spaces in mind.
 Applications are open, and close February 19th, 2018.

 The Kitchen Community Apply here for funds to start your very own learning garden.
 This grant requires evidence of an established garden team.
 Check to be sure that they are accepting applications for locations in Oregon.
 Applications for 2018 are not yet open.